 - Explore the Maya communities surrounding San Cristobal de las Casas and learn about local culture, religion and the traditional way of life retained in the highlands.

-- Discover the mighty Sumidero Canyon on board a guided boat tour, cruising below the canyon’s towering walls and spotting wildlife along the way.
+- Sail the mighty Sumidero Canyon on board a guided boat tour, cruising below the canyon’s towering walls and spotting wildlife along the way.

 Short Description

 Raise a margarita glass to the beauty and culture of Mexico on this in-depth 15-day adventure.
 Discover Maya history at the incredible Chichen Itza ruins and visit indigenous communities near the charming San Cristobal de las Casas.
 Indulge in a traditional Pibil feast with a Maya family and learn about Zapotec culture over lunch in a local home.
-Stroll the charming streets of Merida, browse the colourful markets of Oaxaca and chill out on the beaches of Playa del Carmen.
+Stroll the charming streets of Merida, be charmed by the alebrijes of Oaxaca and chill out on the beaches of Playa del Carmen.
 From museums and ruins to canyons and waterfalls, this journey will give you a taste of Mexico’s best.

 Destinations